Learning Neural Acoustic Fields: Experiments

 \subsection{Setup}

-For evaluating the learned acoustic fields, we use the Soundspaces dataset~\citep{chen2020soundspaces}.
-This dataset consists of $R_i$ probe points for each scene, with each probe capable of representing an emitter or listener location for up to $R_{i}^{2}$ emitter and listener pairs.
-The emitters are represented as omnidirectional, while the listener acts as a stereo receiver that can have one of four different orientations.
-The listeners and emitters are at fixed height.
 For each scene, we holdout $10\%$ of the RIRs randomly as a test set.

-Our NAFs are trained on $6$ representative scenes, selected such that $2$ consist of multi-room layouts, $2$ consist a single room with a non-rectangular walls, and $2$ consist of a single room with rectangular walls as in Figure~\ref{fig:main}.
-Each scene is trained for $200$ epochs, which takes around $12$ hours for the largest scenes on four \texttt{Nvidia V100s}.
+Each scene is trained for $200$ epochs, which takes around $6$ hours for the largest scenes on four \texttt{Nvidia V100s}.
 In each batch, we sample $20$ impulse responses, and randomly select $2,000$ frequency \& time pairs within each spectrogram.
 An initial learning rate of $5\times10^{-4}$ is used for the network and the grid features.
 We add a small amount of noise sampled from $ \mathcal{N}(0, 0.1)$ to each coordinate during training to prevent degenerate solutions.
-We visualize the six scenes and the results as inferred by our \model in \fig{fig:main}.
+For evaluating the learned acoustic fields, we use two different datasets:\myparagraph{Soundspaces.} Soundspaces~\citep{chen2020soundspaces, straub2019replica} is a synthetic dataset generated via ray-tracing, and is auralized with an ambisonic head-related transfer function (HRTF).
+This dataset consists of $R_i$ probe points for each scene, with each probe capable of representing an emitter or listener location for up to $R_{i}^{2}$ emitter and listener pairs.
+The emitters are represented as omnidirectional, while the listener acts as a stereo receiver that can have one of four different orientations.
+The listeners and emitters are at fixed height.
+Our NAFs are trained on $6$ representative scenes, where $2$ consist of multi-room layouts; $2$ consist of a single room with a non-rectangular walls; and $2$ consist of a single room with rectangular walls as in Figure~\ref{fig:main}. \myparagraph{MeshRIR.} The MeshRIR dataset~\citep{koyama2021meshrir} is recorded from a real scene, and contains monaural data collected from a cuboidal room.
+The listener locations are at fixed height.
+The emitters surround the listeners both above and below the listener plane.